 We had wanted to see the Queens staircase but being unfamiliar with the island didn’t want to stray too far from the boat for fear of not being back in time.

-And so, in classic vacation fashion Melanie, G and I got off the boat fairly early and entered Nassau eager to find an authentic cup of coffee, some cute souvenirs and maybe a nice beach.
+And so, in classic vacation fashion we got off the boat fairly early and entered Nassau eager to find an authentic cup of coffee, some cute souvenirs and maybe a nice beach.
 If nothing else we would see the sights and history.
 We were ready to explore!

+Our top Nassau tip would be to go into town with the guy on your cruise that brings you as part of the group.
+Even if you’re not interested in buying jewelry, it would have been a more productive time.
 Mind you we had been warned about the persistent nature of the sales people you have to pass just to enter the island.
 We weren’t however prepared for the zombie like attack from all directions.
 Grasping hands, heads down, and with a tunnel view of the large pink building ahead we somehow made it through.
 Michael, our on board shopping guide actually said this is the best strategy to clear the hoards- no eye contact.
-Once cleared we entered downtown Nassau which unfortunately, because of its duty-free fame, consists of many many shops that are all very high end, lots of jewelry shops, a few starbucks, and some very run down buildings.
+Once cleared we entered downtown Nassau.
+Unfortunately, because of its duty-free fame, consists of many many shops that are all very high end, lots of jewelry shops, a few Starbucks, and some very run down buildings.
 I know not all of the Bahamas is like this, so it was disappointing to see that the first impression for many was not great.
-Since we’re girls travelling alone with a child we tracked down things we knew would be safe, the church… the pirate museum, but even both of these came without much instruction or guidance.
+Since we’re girls travelling alone with a child we tracked down things we knew would be safe.
+The church… the pirate museum, but even both of these came without much instruction or guidance.

 Hitting a feeling of disappointment we quickly identified another Disney family who at least seemed to know where they were going ( a complete lack of maps was definitely an issue for us in Nassau).
-Unfortunately the best any of our fellow Disney cruisers could do was Junkanoo beach.
-Those of us brave enough to get that far literally grabbed some souvenir sand, dipped our toes lightly in questionable waters and tried to avoid the offensive phone conversations and smoking.
+Unfortunately the best any of our fellow Disney cruisers could do was Junkaroo beach.
+Those of us brave enough to get that far literally grabbed some souvenir sand, dipped our toes lightly in questionable waters and tried to avoid the offensive phone conversations and chain smoking.
+Yes, we’re generalizing, but this is an honest account of our experience.
 Unlike Castaway Cay, lounge chairs weren’t free and the sand wasn’t clean.
 Yes.
 We are spoiled.
 We know.
 We had an ok view of this pretty lighthouse, but really, that was it.

-Staying at the beach for 10 minutes was enough for us when we decided to hunt down coconut water ( in a coconut) on the way back to the boat.
-(If you knew us you’d realize how ludicrous it is that we stayed on a beach for only 10 minutes).
-Mind you… we walked slow, trying to figure out what it is people do when they dock here for an afternoon besides getting their hair braided and drinking at Senor Frog. *sigh*
+Staying at the beach for 10 minutes was enough that we decided to hunt down coconut water ( in a coconut) on the way back to the boat.
+(If you knew us you’d realize how ludicrous it was that we only stayed on the beach for 10 minutes.
+Mind blowing really.)
+As we walked we were trying to figure out what it is people do when they dock here for an afternoon besides getting their hair braided and drinking at Senor Frog. *sigh*

-On the boat we found what quite a few people already knew.
+So we can’t speak to all Disney Cruises, or ports.
+But at Nassau, quite a few people never embarked.
+Once back on the boat we found what quite a few people already knew.
 Things don’t stop just because people get off the boat!
-While the shops on board did have to close while we were at port, everything else was still happening.
+While the shops on board did have to close everything else was still happening.

 If we stayed on the boat we could have:

 Seriously, the more experienced cruisers seemed happy to just be on the boat.
-I wondered if they even cared at all where we stopped.
-In fact it was at that point (courtesy of cruise Wi-Fi) that I actually started researching “cruise mindset”…apparently it really is about the journey and not the destination.
+We wondered if they even cared at all where we stopped.
+In fact it was at that point (courtesy of cruise Wi-Fi) that we actually started researching “cruise mindset” because…apparently it really is about the journey and not the destination.

-Later as we shared dinner with our partner dining family, they too said they just popped off the ship for an hour and then got right back on it again.
-Very experienced cruisers they didn’t even seem phased that they spent the day on the ship.
+Later, as we shared dinner with our partner dining family, they too said they just popped off the ship for an hour and then got right back on again.
+Very experienced cruisers, they didn’t even seem phased that they spent the day on the ship.
 In general this goes against my natural belief which would be something like “we paid to be in the Bahamas, why are we just staying on the boat?”
-Yet… I am learning.
+Yet… we are learning.
 It’s definitely a new way of thinking for us as we usually travel to see stuff, do stuff and try stuff.
 Rarely do we just hang out and soak up the sun not doing anything.
-As we did book a cruise to Alaska for next year we will, mind you, be getting off the boat to see the sights simply because I have a feeling it will be more than just some high-end duty free shopping.
-We will however probably approach it differently and relax a little more and learn about how cruise junkies actually vacation.
+But then it is Disney Cruise.
+So there is a ton do besides lounging about on the deck.
+They still have movies, trivia, bingo, drinks, food, games, everything you would want on a laid back vacation.
+Getting off the boat?
+Not really necessary for us on this one.